jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **Summary**

-This report analyzes anti-authority sentiment between Anglophone and Sinic countries.
+This repository analyzes anti-authority sentiment between Anglophone and Sinic countries.
 It finds that Sinic country Twitter users demonstrate significantly less positive sentiment in tweets containing a collection of nine anti-authority words.
 This may be due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Yet given how many Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar, these findings could also represent an increasingly contentious chasm between older and younger, more pro-democracy orientated generations in East Asia.
+Given how many Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar however, such findings could also represent the growing use of hyperbolic language between increasingly split pro-hierarchy and pro-democracy groups in East Asia.

 The rest of the report is organized into the following sections: